-In his book, Incognito, David Eagleman tells of Paul Bach-y-Rita, a neuroscientist at the University of Wisconsin, who, in the 1960′s, developed a device which presented a tactile display to blind people in effect allowing them to see.
+In his book, Incognito: The Secret Lives of the Brain, David Eagleman tells of Paul Bach-y-Rita, a neuroscientist at the University of Wisconsin, who, in the 1960’s, developed a device which presented a tactile display to blind people in effect allowing them to see.
 The blind subjects had a video camera attached to their foreheads.
 The information from the video camera was converted into tiny vibrations on their backs.
 Of course, at first, they were bumping into things, and it was nothing like vision.
 However, after wearing these visual-tactile substitution glasses for a week and learning to correctly translate the vibrations into movement instruction, they became quite skilled.

 But, there is more.
 Eagleman writes:

 The stunning part is that they actually began to perceive the tactile input – to see with it.
 After enough practice, the tactile input becomes more than a cognitive puzzle that needs translation; it becomes a direct sensation.